Where is Punta Cana?

 The population of Punta Cana today

-The Population of Punta Cana has been estimated to 43,982 with an annual growth rate of 6% based on the last census conducted in the Dominican Republic in 2012.
+The Population of Punta Cana has been estimated to 43,982 with an annual growth rate of 6% .
+This information is based on the last census conducted in the Dominican Republic in 2012.

-The Punta Cana Club had only 10 rooms and a maximum capacity of 40 guests which was only accessible by a dirt airstrip which could only accommodate small planes.
+The Punta Cana Club had only 10 rooms and a maximum capacity of 40 guests which was only accessible by a dirt airstrip.
+This could only accommodate small planes.
 Word of this brand new exotic getaway spread and in 1978 the French built the 350 room Club Med Punta Cana.
-Owing to this expansion in a tourist capacity, the multimillion-dollar Multinational Company Colgate subsequently built a road which reduced travel time and in 1984 the first commercial airstrip was built by the owners of the Punta Cana Resort which further increased tourist arrival.
+Owing to this expansion in a tourist capacity, the multimillion-dollar Multinational Company Colgate subsequently built a road.
+This road reduced travel time and in 1984 the first commercial airstrip was built by the owners of the Punta Cana Resort.
+This new infrastructure increased further tourist arrival.
 Several improvements were made to diminish the remoteness of the area and in 2012 the new Coral highway connected this town to the rest of the island.

 Punta Cana today